-Brewing beer is a balance of both art and science.
+Brewing beer is a balance of art and science.
 Bringing together delicious ingredients and interesting recipes is crucial, but unless you have the scientific expertise to ensure your brew’s shelf life — you might not be making anything that will last.

-Beer is the ideal home for several tiny organisms totally invisible to the naked eye.
+Beer is the ideal home for several tiny organisms invisible to the naked eye.
 And if it isn’t stored correctly, you’re unknowingly creating an environment where microbes and other contaminants can cause infection.
 Exposing your customers to bad, or even spoiled, beer can mean big trouble for you, your brewery, and the reputation of your beer.

 A Little History Lesson…

 If you didn’t already know, pasteurization was invented by Louis Pasteur.
-His original work on pasteurization is most known for the process that helps keep us from getting sick off spoiled milk.
+His original work on pasteurization is most known for the process that helps keep us from getting sick of spoiled milk.
 But did you know it started with a study on spoilage prevention for beer (as well as wine)?
 At the time brewers were looking for ways to keep their beer from going bad.

 In 1864, Pasteur discovered that when you heat beer, it defeats spoilage caused by microorganisms, thus lengthening its shelf life.
-So, he then tested his theory with milk and history was made.
+So, he then tested his theory with milk, and history was made.

 Pasteur even came up with a design for a controlled atmosphere wort process, which helps improve beer flavor and brewery yield.
 So, we’d say it’s pretty clear that Pasteur was a beer lover like the rest of us!